Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 The value of hybrid work

-A recent survey conducted with Wakefield Research shows that nearly half of the
+A recent survey conducted with Wakefield Research shows that almost half of the

 employees (47%) would likely seek another job if their employer of